Music in Rostock: Romantic period

 In 1895 the Stadttheater Rostock opened.
-Willibald Kähler was conductor there from 1897 to 1899, and helped established a tradition of high quality Wagner opera performances at that theatre.
+Willibald Kähler was the conductor there from 1897 to 1899 and helped establish a tradition of quality Wagner opera performances at that theatre.
 Conductors Arthur Nikisch and Richard Strauss had conducting assignments at the theatre soon after.
-In 1897 the Norddeutsche Philharmonie Rostock was established at the house orchestra for the Stadttheater Rostock.
+In 1897 the Norddeutsche Philharmonie Rostock was established as the house orchestra for the Stadttheater Rostock.

 20th and 21st centuries

-Carlfriedrich Pistor (1884-1969) is the most significant 20th century composer from Rostock.
+Carlfriedrich Pistor (1884-1969) is the most significant 20th-century composer from Rostock.
 While his music has largely been forgotten outside of the region, an archive of his compositions and personal papers is part of the collection of the music library at the University of Rostock.
 Composer Emil Mattiesen (1875-1939) contributed greatly to the music community in Rostock in the 1920s and 1930s.
-After moving to the city in 1925, he taught church music at the University of Rostock from 1929 until his death from leukemia in 1939.
-His compositions of lieder, song cycles, ballads, chamber music and organ music were performed at musical events in the city during this time.
+After moving to the city in 1925, he taught church music at the University of Rostock from 1929 until he died of leukemia in 1939.
+His compositions of lieder, song cycles, ballads, chamber music, and organ music were performed at music events in the city during this time.

 In 1934 musicologist Erich Schenk established the Musicological Institute at the University of Rostock; serving as the director of the organization through 1940.

 In 1942 the city was bombed and the Stadttheater Rostock was destroyed.